Coffee-IT-Development/TopTabBar-iOS-Component/README.md

 /// This is what allows for minimal movement when switching between tabs if a selectedBackgroundColor is used without breaking the expected behavior of the matchedGeometryEffect.
 /// Note, this may no longer be necessary in the future if Apple improves the use of matchedGeometryEffect in .background() modifiers. public var verticalSelectedInset: CGFloat

+/// Returns optional top padding to make room for the status bar based on the displayMode. public var ignoreSafeEdgeTopPadding: CGFloat

+/// Returns displayMode as a boolean value to handle wether tab bar should be shown at the top of the view or not. public var showAtTopOfScreen: Bool
 ```

 ## Maintainer